Nitul-D/TextNest/README.md

 ## 📞 Contact

 Have questions or feedback?
-We'd love to hear from you!
+I'd love to hear from you!

 - **Email**: [nitulchandradutta345@gmail.com](mailto:nitulchandradutta345@gmail.com)
 - **GitHub**: [Nitul-D](https://github.com/Nitul-D)